-Holy Cross Hall, Esseff Hall, Flood Hall, Alumni Hall, O'Hara Hall, King's on the Square and Luksic Hall Building Access
+Holy Cross Hall, Esseff Hall, Flood Hall, Alumni Hall, O'Hara Hall, Richard Abbas Alley Center for Health Sciences and Luksic Hall Building Access

 These buildings have a 24-hour ID card access system.
 The resident's ID card functions as an individualized building key.
 Resident students are granted access by touching their ID card at the proximity card reader.
-In the event that a student loses their ID card or the ID card does not function correctly, the resident should contact the Office of Residence Life immediately.
+In the event that a student loses their ID card, or the ID card does not function correctly, the resident should contact the Office of Residence Life immediately.

-Holy Cross Hall, Esseff Hall, Luksic Hall, King's on the Square and O'Hara Hall - Elevator and First Floor Access
+Holy Cross Hall, Esseff Hall, Luksic Hall, Richard Abbas Alley Center for Health Sciences and O'Hara Hall - Elevator and First Floor Access